Multi-District School Choice: Playing on Several Fields

 \subsection{Large-Market Analysis}

-We generalize the example from Section~\ref{sophistication-example} to the uniform $(n; 4)$ model.
-(The same analysis also works in the uniform $(n; k)$ model for any constant $k\ge4$.)
-We say that a sophisticated student $i_a$ prefers for a sincere student $i_b$ to become sophisticated if $i_a$ strictly prefers her match in every Nash equilibrium of the multi-district choice problem when $i_b$ is sophisticated to her match in every Nash equilibrium of the multi-district choice problem when $i_b$ is sincere.
-We show that there can be many sophisticated students who prefer for distinct sincere students to become sophisticated.
+We generalize the example from Section~\ref{sophistication-example} to the uniform $(n; 3)$ model.
+(The same analysis also works in the uniform $(n; k)$ model for any constant $k\ge3$.)
+We say that a sophisticated student $i_a$ strictly (weakly) prefers for a sincere student $i_b$ to become sophisticated if $i_a$ strictly (weakly) prefers her match in every Nash equilibrium of the multi-district school choice problem when $i_b$ is sophisticated to her match in every Nash equilibrium of the multi-district school choice problem when $i_b$ is sincere.
+We show that there can be many sophisticated students who strictly prefer for distinct sincere students to become sophisticated.

-\begin{theorem} For every $p \in (0, 1)$, there exists $\tau > 0$ such that for any large enough $n$, in the uniform $(n; 4)$ model with one district using DA and the other using BM, there exists a set of sophisticated students of expected size at least $\tau n$ where each sophisticated student strictly prefers for a distinct sincere student to become sophisticated, and weakly prefers for all other sincere students to become sophisticated. \end{theorem}
+\begin{theorem} For every $p \in (0, 1)$, there exists $\tau > 0$ such that for any large enough $n$, in the uniform $(n; 3)$ model with category-probability lower bound $p$ and with one district using BM and the other using an arbitrary mechanism, there exists a set of sophisticated students of expected size at least $\tau n$ wherein each sophisticated student strictly prefers for a distinct sincere student to become sophisticated, and weakly prefers for all other sincere students to become sophisticated. \end{theorem}

-\begin{proof} WLOG, let $L$ be the district that uses DA and let $R$ be the one that uses BM.
-We start by lower bounding the expected number of ordered quintuples of students $(i_1, i_2, i_3, i_4, i_5)$ that satisfy the following conditions (as in the example from Section~\ref{sophistication-example}):
+\begin{proof} Without loss of generality, let $R$ be the district that uses BM and let $L$ be the other district.
+We start by lower bounding the expected number of ordered quartets of students $(i_1, i_2, i_3, i_4)$ that satisfy the following conditions (as in the example from Section~\ref{sophistication-example}):